tymyrddin/purple/source/docs/audits/iso27001/summit.md

 - What made them impractical?
 (Process too slow?
 Interface too clunky?)
 - Are workarounds creating security risks?
 - How can we make the secure path the easy path?

+A control that is consistently bypassed, even after enforcement and retraining, is a model signal rather than a compliance failure.
+The model assumed a fit between the control and the workflow it would operate in.
+Persistent bypass is evidence the fit does not hold.
+Asking what made the workaround feel necessary is more diagnostic than escalating enforcement.

 Controls that worked well:
 - What made them successful?
 (Automation?
 Clear ownership?
 Simple?)